 Common Myths About Aging

-Reality: Older adults can build significant muscle through resistance training[2].
-It just requires consistent effort and adequate protein intake.
+Reality: Older adults can build significant muscle, particularly through resistance training[1].
+Resistance trainingβ is the most effective method, but any exercise that challenges muscles can help.
+It requires consistent effort and adequate protein intake.

 Reality: Sleep needs don't decrease with ageβ.
 The ability to sleep well may change, but the need doesn't.